The Politics of Human Sexuality: Plot

 Dean Pelton (Jim Rash) and Annie (Alison Brie) are promoting Greendale's upcoming STD fair, handing out fortune cookies and flyers.
 Troy (Donald Glover) is handed a flyer, but misses the trash can when throwing it away.
 Abed (Danny Pudi) does the same but makes the shot.
 Fearing Abed is better at sports, Troy challenges him to prove who is the better athlete.

-Pierce (Chevy Chase) asks Jeff to double date with him and his new girlfriend, Doreen (Sharon Lawrence), an escort, to the fair later that night.
+Pierce (Chevy Chase) asks Jeff to double date with him and his new girlfriend Doreen (Sharon Lawrence), an escort, to the fair later that night.
 Pierce taunts Jeff that he can't get a date in time.
 Irritated, Jeff accepts his challenge.
 He calls a few women asking them accompany him on the date, but is brutally rebuffed.
-When Britta looks through his phone and finds no names, but descriptions such as "Hot Blonde Spanish Class" as contacts, she suggests his shallow approach to dating is perhaps why he can't find a date.
+When Britta looks through his phone and finds no names but descriptions such as "Hot Blonde Spanish Class" as contacts, she suggests his shallow approach to dating is perhaps why he can't find a date.

 Dean Pelton decides that Annie should conduct a condom demonstration on an anatomically correct model of a penis center stage at the fair.
 Annie panics, having never seen an actual penis in her life.
 Worried she'll mess up the demonstration, she asks Britta and Shirley (Yvette Nicole Brown) for help.
-Annie admits to not being a virgin but realises with Britta and Shirley's help that her ex-boyfriend was gay.
+Annie admits to not being a virgin but realizes with Britta and Shirley's help that her ex-boyfriend was gay.
 Annie suggests they break into the Dean's office to get the actual model to practice with; Britta and Shirley agree.